Vietnam

 Candidate Profile

-Applicants may come from any recognized academic field and be at any academic level; however, they must have completed at least a bachelor's degree at the start of the grant.
+Applications may come from any recognized academic field and be at any academic level.
+However, applicants must have completed at least a bachelor's degree at the start of the grant.
 Applicants should have an excellent academic record and strong reference letters.
-Since Fulbright grantees are representing their country in all aspects, applicants should have strong intercultural and leadership skills.
-Proposed projects should be innovative, feasible in Vietnam, fit in the candidate's previous academic training and future objectives, and be based on the candidate's overall academic background and profile
+Since Fulbright grantees represent their country in all aspects, applicants should have strong intercultural and leadership skills.
+Proposed projects should be innovative, feasible in Vietnam, fit with the applicant's previous academic training and future objectives, and be based on the application's overall academic background and profile.

 Eligibility